Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/handling-measurement-files.md

 ### Differences in Matlab

 * in Matlab client, the function syntaxes are almost the same, the only difference is, that the input parameter handle is a number (in case of file), or an array (in case of session) instead of a string, and the return value is the json got from server parsed as Matlab struct
-* you have to instantiate FemtoAPIProcessing class (as described  here(API2-A-1448161761)) to call these functions.
+* you have to instantiate FemtoAPIProcessing class (as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md))) to call these functions.
 It will be denoted as 'femtoapiObj' in the following sections
 * in case of any error, you instanty get it as Matlab error type exception.